 D. Removal of Student from School Property

 If a student is a witness, the police cannot remove the student from school property without a subpoena or first obtaining the consent of the student’s parent.
 If the student is subject to arrest, with or without a warrant, the officer can remove the student without his/her parents’ consent or the consent of school officials.
 The administrator will try to notify the student’s parent as soon as possible unless law enforcement confirms parent notification would jeopardize public safety.

 If a student needs to be taken into protective custody, the police can remove the student.
-Anytime a student is taken from school by a police officer, the police officer must sign a Release Order, giving the original to the school, a copy to be filed with the Area Superintendent’s office, and a copy for your parents unless law enforcement confirms parent notification would jeopardize the student’s safety.
+Anytime a student is taken from school by a police officer, the police officer must sign a Release Order, giving the original to the Area Superintendent, a copy to be filed with the school, and a copy for your parents unless law enforcement confirms parent notification would jeopardize the student’s safety.

 A. Notice of Felony Charges and Hearing

-If a student commits a crime off campus and a prosecuting attorney formally charges the student with a felony or with a delinquent act that would be a felony if s/he were an adult, s/he may be suspended for no more than three (3) days by the principal.
+If a student commits a crime off campus and a prosecuting attorney formally charges the student with a felony or with a delinquent act that would be a felony if s/he were an adult, s/he may be suspended either in-school or out-of-school for no more than three (3) consecutive days for one offense without permission from the area superintendent including reassignments and explusions.
 Before suspending the student, the principal will call him/her in with his/her parent to discuss the charges against the student.
 This discussion will be a “hearing” that will take place after the principal notifies the student’s parent in writing by certified mail that the principal has received notice that s/he has been charged by the prosecuting attorney.
 That written notice will tell the student’s parent of the specific charges against the student and advise them that they have a right to the “hearing”.

 B. Hearing Procedures